-LSUHSC Department of Occupational Therapy Policies Related to Fieldwork Dress Code
+LSUHSC Department of Occupational Therapy Policies Related to Fieldwork

+Dress Code

 - 1. All students are to comply with the dress code requirements of the facility in which they are assigned. - 2.
-At minimum, students should wear LSUHSC-N.O.
-OT polo shirts, full-length pants, socks, and appropriate footwear to include flat shoes with closed heels and toes. - 3.
-The student's LSUHSC-N.O. identification badge should be worn at all times, unless an I.D. badge has been issued by the fieldwork site. - 4.
+At a minimum, students should wear LSUHSC-N.O.
+OT polo shirts, full-length pants, socks, and appropriate footwear, including flat shoes with closed heels and toes.
+Students may be asked to wear scrubs according to the site's dress code guidelines. - 3.
+The student's LSUHSC-N.O. identification badge should be worn at all times unless an I.D. badge has been issued by the fieldwork site. - 4.
 Students should use the following checklist as a guide for professional attire: